build-trust/ockam-website/src/content/learn/blog/high_performance_team.md

 > When we play as a team and the old season is over, you and I both know, it’s going to be Michigan again.
 Michigan.”
 > Bo Schembechler, 1983

-His mantra about “the team, the team, the team” informed my earliest ideas of group performance.
+His mantra about “The Team, The Team, The Team” informed my earliest ideas of group performance.
 You’ll notice I still wear the hat.
 I got two degrees at Michigan.
 Over the years, I’ve noticed there are more similarities than differences between the best sports teams and companies.
 To achieve high performance at any level requires operating as a team.

 In the rest of this talk, I’ll share the elements of a high performance team and the group mindset required to make one.